CU-Robotics/firmware/docs/README.md

 ## Installing and Building Doxygen
 You can find Doxygen's getting started guide here: [https://www.doxygen.nl/manual/index.html](https://www.doxygen.nl/manual/index.html).
 It provides download links for the documentation compiler and a guide on how to use doxygen [here](https://www.doxygen.nl/manual/install.html).
-- There are additional installs for latex support: https://www.tug.org/texlive/
-- Class graphs and diagrams from graphviz: https://www.graphviz.org/ Make sure to install both of these dependencies as well.
+- There is an additional install for class graphs and diagrams from graphviz: https://www.graphviz.org/ Make sure to install this dependency as well.

 We have configured a Doxyfile containing our configuration.
 To compile (with doxygen installed), simply run `doxygen Doxyfile` at the root of your branch.
 - Remember to check for warnings/errors when building to avoid leaving any members undocumented!
 You can view warnings in [doxygen_warnings.txt](./doxygen_warnings.txt)